Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is not geographically based.
 Information for a specific state/city can be researched on the BLS website.

-Health information specialists help manage an organization’s health information: collecting, analyzing and securing health information to identify trends in data that can contribute to improved patient outcomes.
+Health information professionals help manage an organization’s health information: collecting, analyzing and securing health information to identify trends in data that can contribute to improved patient outcomes.

 Educational careers provide the opportunity to teach students in a variety of fields.
 Behavioral science, meanwhile, offers opportunities for both research and hands-on careers.